 When posed with the question, “What is the most eco friendly way to travel?” some might say the answer is to not travel at all.
 We disagree.
-While travel – no doubt – leaves a carbon footprint, we think travel is essential to better understanding the world.
+While travel – no doubt – creates carbon emissions and leaves a carbon footprint, we think travel is essential to better understanding the world.

 In order to keep things in balance, travelers have options for offsetting the toll travel takes on the earth.

 Worldwide, airlines have made big strides towards becoming more friendly toward the environment.
 Although all airplanes contribute a high amount of CO2 emissions, some airlines stand out for their efforts in becoming more green.

 Virgin Atlantic, Air France/KLM and Alaska Airlines stand out for their green practices.

 Use our tips for booking the best flights before buying tickets!